Glimpses of Ceylon

 Day 4 Sigiriya or Habarana: At leisure or you can take optional excursions to the Minneriya National Park by jeep or visit the ancient city of Anuradhapura (additional cost).

-Day 5 Sigiriya to Habarana/Kandy: Drive to the Dambulla Rock Cave Temple, dating from the 1st century and also a UNESCO World Heritage Site.
-This impressive temple is a complex of five caves with the largest area of paintings found in the world and a colossal figure of Buddha carved out of rock.
-Visit a spice garden at Matale to see how they are grown and processed before continuing to Kandy (approx 2 hours), the last capital of the Kings and another of the seven UNESCO sites found in Sri Lanka.
+Day 5 Sigiriya or Habarana/Kandy: Drive to the Dambulla Rock Cave Temple, dating from the 1st century and also a UNESCO World Heritage Site.
+This impressive temple is a complex of five caves with the largest area of paintings found in the world and a colossal figure of Buddha carved from rock.
+Visit a spice garden at Matale to see how they are grown and processed before continuing to Kandy (approx 2 hours), the last capital of the Kings and another of the nine UNESCO sites found in Sri Lanka.
 Enjoy a city tour and drive around Kandy Lake, the town bazaar, the arts and craft centre and a gem museum.
 This evening enjoy a pooja at the Temple of the Tooth relic and a cultural show.

 Day 9 Colombo: Time at leisure before your tour concludes with a transfer to the airport for your onward journey.

 Alternatively, why not extend your stay with a side trip to view magnificent wildlife at one of Sri Lanka’s superb national parks or, enjoy some time to relax beside the sea at a glorious beach resort.

 Tour price: The price shown for this privately escorted tour by air-conditioned car is based on the best value travel dates in low season and includes international flights, 3* accommodation including breakfast, private transfers, sightseeing as outlined and private services of an English speaking chauffeur guide.